ARMSLab/lmpc-matlab/docs/README.md

 # Tutorial on Linearized MPC controller

-This tutorial covers implementation of basic parts of SLMPC controller.
+This tutorial covers implementation of basic parts of successive linearization based model predictive controller.
 This script shows how to implement controller for nonlinear system provided by equation

 \begin{align}
 \dot{x} &= f(x,u) \newline